pid-ub/pid-ub.github.io/index.md

 [This repository](https://github.com/pid-ub/pid-UB) contains part of the code of the project.

+# Sample Demo of the IEE 2018 Poster Dashboard Project

+<a class="btn btn-success btn-lg btn-block" href="/demo">View the Dashboard Demo Here</a>

 ## Publication: "Data-driven System to Predict Academic Grades and Dropout"